snoozle-software/monte-carlo-mlb/README.md

 ## Overview

-This open source project uses the same MC simulation for game prediction that the [Snooze Sports MLB Game Predictor](http://sports.snoozle.net/mlb/predictions.jsp) uses.
-Based the inputs, the process connects to the Snooze Sports API server via GET messages, and receives JSON messages with data and statistics to run the simulations locally.
+This open source project uses the same MC simulation for game prediction that the [Snoozle Sports MLB Game Predictor](http://sports.snoozle.net/mlb/predictions.jsp) uses.
+Based the inputs, the process connects to the Snoozle Sports API server via GET messages, and receives JSON messages with data and statistics to run the simulations locally.

 The baseball game simulator uses the player statistics sent from the API.
 The simulator is a simplified version of a baseball game where it does not model errors, stolen bases, pitcher pick offs, balks, etc. These events are relatively rare and due to the multiple iterations of the MC simulator, these events become noise in the overall performance.